RobCranfill/fakeu.js/README.md

 <a href='http://jquery.com/' target='_blank'>JQuery</a>, and
 <a href='http://api.jquery.com/jquery.ajax/' target='_blank'>AJAX</a>.

-Pressing a button on the GUI posts a GET to this same script, which is handled and {{exec}}ed.
+Pressing a button on the GUI posts a GET to this same script, which is handled and exec'ed.

 Anyway, enjoy!
 Feel free to re-use, to ask me questions, etc.